 For most though, a daily habit is absolutely fine as long as you stay within the 400 mg recommended daily amount of caffeine.
 400 mg equates to roughly four cups of coffee but can vary wildly in depending on the grind, how it has been roasted and brewed.
-Regularly drinking more than 400 mg can result in problems with your digestion, chronic headaches or migraines and restlessness.
+Regularly drinking more than 400 mg can result in problems with your digestion, chronic headaches and restlessness.

 It’s worth noting that not all coffee is made equal.
 It’s not good for you to be consuming Frappuccinos, for example, with hundreds of calories, lots of sugar and full-fat milk everyday.
 Can’t kick the habit but want a healthy alternative?
 Say goodbye to milk and see the benefits of black coffee.

 Is it bad to have coffee every day?

 Enjoying the right amount of coffee daily (not over exceeding 400 mg of caffeine) can be a great way of feeling the health benefits of coffee and caffeine – keeping yourself alert and energised, while also packing in the vitamins.